getsoftware-eu/microservices-domain-driven-hotel-socialoffers-app/README.md

-# My vision of a Domain-driven Design and Clean Architecture implementation with microservices and K8s
+# My vision of a Domain-driven Design and Clean Architecture implementation with microservices and AWS

 "Clean" (Layered) Architecture is another way to provide for <b>separation of concerns</b>, <b>encapsulation</b> and <b>decoupling</b>, by grouping code units by their domain and functional role within the application.